silverhammermba/superuser/extras/glossary.markdown

 Programming
 : The process of inputting a program into a computer for it to read.

+Public-Key Cipher
+: A cipher that uses different keys for encrypting and decrypting (so one key can be made public).

+Psuedorandom Numbers
+: Numbers that "look" random and unpredictable, but which are actually produced in a non-random way.

+PRNG
+: PsuedoRandom Number Generator
+: A function which can be used to produce psuedorandom numbers.

+Salt
+: For passwords, the practice of adding random information to a password prior to hashing so that duplicate passwords still have different hashes.

+Secure (Encryption)
+: A decryption key is secure if it would take so long to guess the key (using a computer) that the plaintext would be worthless by the time it is recovered.

+Shareware
+: Software which is free but limited in some way until you pay for the "full version".

 Software
 : A program or programs.

+Stream Cipher
+: A cipher that can encrypt/decrypt each bit of data independently of the others

+Symmetric-Key Cipher
+: A cipher that uses the same key for encrypting and decrypting.

+TLS
+: Transport Layer Security
+: An application protocol which both verifies the identities of the communicating parties and encrypts the data to prevent eavesdropping.

 Transport Layer
 : The protocol in charge of packaging data for transmission and unpacking it